 The signboard read “हिंदुस्तान का आखरी ढाबा” (The last dhaba of Hindostan) as we reached Chitkul after witnessing some amazing views of Sangla village and exploring the trail to Chitkul village beside the Baspa river.

-Chitkul, The Last Village of Sangla valley, Kinnaur
+Chitkul: The Last Village In Sangla valley Of Kinnaur

 Kinnaur, the land of the mythological Kinnauras is almost divided in half by the Sutlej/Satluj River.
 Due to its geographical setting, Kinnaur has two distinct climatic zones – the wet and the arid.